KenanBek/django-skeleton/README.md

 - Advanced page and data cache examples
 - Using of HTML minifiers and assets compressions
 - Database optimised Model examples
-- Robots.txt and dynamic generation of sitemaps (sitemap.xml, sitemap-website.xml, sitemap-cart.xml)
+- Robots.txt and dynamic generation of sitemaps
 - Advanced usage of Class Based Views with custom pagination (which additionally passes all request GET parameters to view, it might be useful for custom filter)
 - Data compression (with installed security debreach package)
 - Localization